nromsdahl/squarephish-2.0/README.md

 ## Attack Steps

 An attacker can use the `email` module of SquarePhish to send a malicious QR code email to a victim.
-The default pretext is that the victim is required to update their Microsoft MFA authentication to continue using mobile email.
-The current client ID in use is the Microsoft Authenticator App.
+The default pretext is that the victim is required to update their Microsoft Authentication Broker Token to continue using mobile email.
+The current client ID in use is the Microsoft Authentication Broker.

 > By sending a QR code first, the attacker can avoid prematurely starting the OAuth Device Code flow that lasts only 15 minutes.